WangZhiYao/HolidayWeather/README.md

 # TravelWeather

 This project utilizes GitHub Actions to schedule an automatic execution at 00:00am UTC (08:00am China Standard Time) on weekdays and retrieves weather data for the destination within the next 7 days by the [HeWeather weather daily forecast API](https://dev.qweather.com/docs/api/weather/weather-daily-forecast/).
-The program checks if the weather is sunny for two consecutive days on Saturday and Sunday.
+The program checks if the weather is sunny on Saturday or Sunday.
 In such a case, it sends a notification email to a specified email address.

 Please note that the free version of the API only provides weather forecasts for 7 days, which means that this project is only suitable for impromptu weekend getaways.